FOREX-Yen falls after suspected intervention on Monday, eyes on Fed

 (Adds comments, background)

-The Japanese currency still sits lower than it was before the Bank of Japan's (BOJ) policy announcement last week.
-It has also suffered its largest monthly decline since January.

-Investors expect Japanese bond yields will remain low for an extended period.
-In contrast, U.S. rates are still relatively high and provide enough latitude for yen bears.
+) on Tuesday left its plan for monthly bond buying unchanged for May.
+Japan's government bond (JGB) investors are looking for clues on the timing of a taper, which will lead to higher, more attractive yields, supporting the yen.

-"Facing that (the rates divergence) with forex intervention typically does not end well," said Garvey Padhraic, regional head of research Americas at ING.
+"Facing that (the rates divergence between Japan and U.S.) with forex intervention typically does not end well," said Garvey Padhraic, regional head of research Americas at ING.

 "The more obvious solution to this is for Japanese rates to rise.
 If they don't, something will have to give.
 And the bigger the hold-out, the bigger is the subsequent reaction," he added.

-The Fed begins its two-day monetary policy meeting on Tuesday, where it's expected to hold rates at 5.25%-5.5%, with U.S. inflation proving to be sticky.
+The Federal Reserve begins its two-day monetary policy meeting on Tuesday, where it's expected to hold rates at 5.25%-5.5%, while striking a hawkish message.

-It's also expected to strike a hawkish message, meaning more yen selling is likely, said Carol Kong, a currency strategist at the Commonwealth Bank of Australia.

-"The implication is the MOF will likely be forced to step in more than once to slow the rise in USD/JPY."
+"The Fed policy meeting could be a non-event for the euro/dollar as (Chair Jerome) Powell will not be as dovish as last time, but the market is already discounting such a backdrop by fully pricing just one rate cut in 2024," Vamvakidis argued.

 A rate cut in September was looking like a close call at just 44%, according to CME Group's FedWatch tool.

-The dollar rose to 0.16% to 105.69 against a basket of currencies ahead of the Fed's meeting, after slipping 0.25% in the previous session.
+The dollar was down 0.02% to 105.67 against a basket of currencies ahead of the Fed's meeting, after slipping 0.25% in the previous session.

 "Fresh U.S. data has prompted our U.S. economist to push out his projection of the start of the Fed's easing cycle to 2025 from December 2024," said Thierry Wizman, global forex and rates strategist at Macquarie.